zy-fdu/BSC-and-MDD/README.md

 Data and Code of paper:

-Association between Brain Androgyny and Major Depressive Disorder: A Large-Scale Neuroimaging Analysis (Zhang et al. 2022).
+Association between Brain Androgyny and Major Depressive Disorder in males and females: A Large-Scale Neuroimaging Analysis (Zhang et al. 2022).

 NOTE

 1. Use of all data included in the paper was acknowledged.
 The YMU is the abbreviation for the Yang-Ming University dataset.
 The PKU is the abbreviation for the Peking University Sixth Hospital dataset.

 2. The brain sex continuum was calculated by the machine learning classifier trained through the UK Biobank dataset (The Human Brain Is Best Described as Being on a Female/Male Continuum: Evidence from a Neuroimaging Connectivity Study (Zhang et al. 2021, doi: 10.1093/cercor/bhaa408), code: https://github.com/zy-fdu/Brain-Gender-Continuum). cov_YMU is a variable in table format, containing covariates of subjects from YMU dataset.
-The covariates including age, sex, meanFD, diagnosis, HAM-D, etc.
+The covariates including age, sex, meanFD, diagnosis, HAM-D, etc. Similarly, cov_metaMDD and cov_PKU contains covariates of subjects from metaMDD and PKU dataset respectively.

-Neuroimaging data were preprocessed through Weikang Gong's resting-state fMRI preprocessing pipeline (https://github.com/weikanggong/Resting-state-fMRI-preprocessing).
+Neuroimaging data were preprocessed through Dr. Weikang Gong's resting-state fMRI preprocessing pipeline (https://github.com/weikanggong/Resting-state-fMRI-preprocessing).
 The pipeline descripted in the Method section were used to preprocess the data.

-3.If the data and codes are used in your work, please cite the above reference, namely Association between Brain Androgyny and Major Depressive Disorder: A Large-Scale Neuroimaging Analysis (Zhang et al. 2022)
+3.If the data and codes are used in your work, please cite the above reference, namely Association between Brain Androgyny and Major Depressive Disorder in males and females: A Large-Scale Neuroimaging Analysis (Zhang et al. 2022)

-SUMMARY （Matlab2021b)
+SUMMARY （Matlab2021b and R4.1.2)

 step 1: Analysis of YMU data (YMU_analysis.m)